jakemcc/jakemccrary.com/source/_posts/2014-06-22-comparing-clojure-testing-libraries-output.markdown

   actual: (not (= "space" "spice"))
 ```

-Below is the same test but with humane-test-output enabled.
+Below is the same test but with **humane-test-output** enabled.
 It is easy
 to read the output and see the expected and actual value.
 It even
-provides a diff between them.
-In this situation it isn't that useful.
+provides a diff between them although in this situation it isn't that useful.

 ``` console clojure.test with humane-test-output
 FAIL in (string-comparisons) (string_test.clj:6)